trustedanalytics-ng/platform-wiki/README.md

-Here are links to edit the documentation pages:
+Here are links to edit the documentation pages: **Do not edit the meta data in the table at the top of each page!**

 ##Use Case Examples